igallar98/DDOS-SDN-Sflow-Entropy/README.md

 ```sh
 sudo service openvswitch-switch start
 ```
-Once started, it is needed to startthe SFlow-RT application.
+Once started, it is needed to start SFlow-RT application.
 You can use the following command in the Sflow-RT path:
 ```sh
 sudo ./sflow-rt/start.sh
 ```